byesaw13/doveapp/docs/mvp-spine-smoke.md

 6. Add a property with address fields
 7. Navigate to `/admin/jobs`
 8. Create a new job linked to the client/property with title, description, scheduled date (job_number auto-generated, status defaults to 'scheduled', client_id required)
-9. Attempt creating job without client - should return 400 error "client_id is required.
-Select a client before creating a job."
+9. Attempt creating job without client - should return 400 error "client_id is required" (no DB 23502 error)
+10. Create job with client selected - should return 201 success
-10. Click on the job to view details
+11. Click on the job to view details
-11. Assign a technician using the dropdown
+12. Assign a technician using the dropdown
-12. Verify the assigned tech can see the job
+13. Verify the assigned tech can see the job

 ### Tech Flow